BrainAnnex/pForce/README.md

 1.0  (June 4,  2015)

 Released as a set of components inside the Brain Annex web app

+---

-NOTE: several modules that eventually became part of the pForce Framework had been developed years before, for various web sites.
+NOTE: several modules that eventually became part of the pForce Framework had been developed years before, for various websites.
 They got incorporated into the Brain Annex web app as of v.
 1.0